1974 All-Ireland Senior Club Hurling Championship final

 The 1974 All-Ireland Senior Club Hurling Championship final was a hurling match played at Croke Park on 17 March 1974 to determine the winners of the 1973–74 All-Ireland Senior Club Hurling Championship, the fourth season of the All-Ireland Senior Club Hurling Championship, a tournament organised by the Gaelic Athletic Association for the champion clubs of the four provinces of Ireland.
-The final was contested by Blackrock of Cork and Rathnure of Wexford, with the game ending in a 2-14 to 3-11 draw.
+The final was contested by Blackrock of Cork and Rathnure of Wexford, with the game ending in a 2–14 to 3–11 draw.
 The replay took place at Fraher Field on 28 April 1974.
-Blackrock won that game by 3-8 to 1-9.
+Blackrock won that game by 3–8 to 1–9.

 The All-Ireland final was the second championship meeting between Blackrock and Rathnure.
 They had previously met in the All-Ireland final in 1972 when Blackrock were victorious.
 It remains their last championship meeting.
-Both sides were bidding to make history with Blackrock hopring to become the first team to win a second All-Ireland title while Rathnure were hoping to win their first.
+Both sides were bidding to make history with Blackrock hoping to become the first team to win a second All-Ireland title while Rathnure were hoping to win their first.

 The first half of the drawn game saw tit-for-tat scoring.
 Dan Quigley netted the first goal for Rathnure, however, Éamonn O'Donoghue secured Blackrock's first goal seconds later when he kicked the sliotar over the goal-line.
 Half-time saw the sides retire having scored 1-7 apiece.
 Donie Collins put Blackrock ahead early in the second half, however, Quigley soon scored his second to restore parity.
 A ten-minute period of dominance by Blackrock yielded only three points, while Quigley completed his hat-trick with a goal from a 21-yards free to give Rathnure a one-point lead.
 Pat Moylan secured the equalizer to send the game to a replay.

 The replay produced a tension-charged climax as Blackrock turned almost certain defeat into victory.
 The first half saw a number of unsavory incidents, with John O'Halloran (Blackrock) and Mick Mooney (Rathnure) becoming the first players ever to be sent off in an All-Ireland club final.
 As the game entered stoppage time, Rathnure held a one-point lead.
 Blackrock's Donie Collins sent in a ground shot which goalkeeper Michael Foley let slip through his legs. Éamonn O'Donoghue secured the victory with a goal in the second minute of injury time.

 Blackrock's victory secured their second All-Ireland title.
 They became the first club to win the All-Ireland title more than once.
 It was the third victory in succession for a club representing.